-The Project includes the construction of a new registration building, bath house, maintenance and laundry building, 50 campsites, a pool, asphalt drives, and parking lots.
+The Project includes the construction of a bath house, 60 campsites, asphalt drives, and parking lots.
 The remainder of the proposed site improvements includes construction of site lighting, landscaping, stormwater controls, and utility connections.
 The Project Site represents the area that will be disturbed as a result of the Project.